-You must confirm your registration and intent to attend classes through the Business Office before your financial aid funds will be applied to your account.
-Estimated financial aid will appear on your tuition statement through the last day to pay fees or confirm registration as published in the school catalog and in the class schedule.
+You must confirm your registration and intent to attend classes using your jWeb account by the last day to pay fees or confirm registration as published in the school catalog.
 If you do not have sufficient aid to cover all tuition and fees, you must contact the Business Office to pay the remaining balance or set up a deferred payment plan.
 You will be dropped from classes if payment or confirmation is not received by this deadline.
 If you do not plan to attend classes for which you are registered, you must drop all classes by this date and contact the Financial Aid Office so that your financial aid can be cancelled.